Thailand PM announces Digital Government Plan 2017-2021 to achieve integrated, citizen-centric digital government within 5 years

 - To enable people to access accurate public information conveniently, to enhance transparency, people’s confidence and trust in the government, and the successful participation of civil society

 - To strengthen the digital infrastructure of the public sector, generate effective database management based on the integration of non-redundant data, ensure the seamless connection of day-to-day operations conducted by various government agencies, and provide citizens with the most efficient and reliable public services.

 To achieve these goals, five development strategies have been delineated: 1) Development of People’s Quality of Life, 2) Maximized Competitiveness of the Business Sector, 3) Advancement of Public Security, 4) Enhanced Efficiency of the Public Sector and 5) Integration of Digital Government.
 Twenty ministries will collaborate for the implementation of these strategies.

 The EGA developed monitoring measures to ensure that implementation is done as planned.
-AIn November 2016, EGA officially reported to the Digital Economy and Society Committee on with major focus on the following projects (Read an in-depth 2-part interview with Dr. Sak Segkhoonthod, CEO of EGA here):
+In November 2016, EGA officially reported to the Digital Economy and Society Committee on with major focus on the following projects (Read an in-depth 2-part interview with Dr. Sak Segkhoonthod, CEO of EGA here)